I3A-NavSys/navsim/doc/install.md

    b) Choose the destination folder (the default location is fine).

    c) Select the MATLAB products you want to install.
-Ensure that you select at least the following components:
+      - Ensure that you select at least the following components:
          - MATLAB R2023b
+         - ROS Toolbox

+      - And only in the case you want to run tutorial 1, please also select the following components:
          - Simulink
-      - ROS Toolbox
          - StateFlow
+         - Simulink 3D Animation
+         - Computer Vision Toolbox
+         - Image Processing Toolbox

    d) Configure installation options:
       - Set _Create symbolic links to MATLAB scripts in:_ `/usr/local/bin`